julien-deramond/talks/ow2con24/slides.md

    - we had exchanges with the creator around accessibility by creating issues in our repo, he came to provide answers and/or confirm the problems
  - a charts library based on Apache ECharts where we hope to contribute upstream too whenever our library will get out of alpha
 - 3 mobile libraries for Android, iOS, and Flutter, based on the same principles as Boosted
-  - It’s less true in terms of upstream contribution, but few companies have their mobile libraries in open source in their DS, so we hope it can help other companies to architect their libraries for example
+  - It's less true in terms of upstream contribution, but few companies have their mobile libraries in open source in their DS, so we hope it can help other companies to architect their libraries for example
 - 3 Orange themes for Jekyll, MkDocs, and Storybook

 Having our libraries in open source is a good way to communicate with other external companies that can see that we are ready to exchange, to share our code, to be in a dynamic of progression together on this subject